-- Level B assessment as required for Ministry supports: eg: accommodations, funding, CLBC. - Coordination during Ministry Literacy Assessments (Grade 10 and 12) of adjudication for students who require extra supports. - Regularly tracking the progress of all designated students to ensure they are on track for Graduation with a Dogwood Certificate. - Regularly tracking designated students who are potentially not on track for Graduation with a Dogwood Certificate and working with the school principal, Inclusion Support Coordinator, and Director of Inclusive Education to adjust programming to ensure student success.
+- Level B assessment as required for ministry designations, accommodations, funding, and/or CLBC. - Coordination during Ministry Assessments for adjudication for students. - Regularly tracking the progress of all designated students to ensure they are on track for graduation with a Dogwood Certificate. - Regularly tracking designated students who are potentially not on track for graduation with a Dogwood Certificate and working with the school principal, and SBT.